isomerpages/mlaw-corp/news/speeches/_posts/2019-04-04-Speech-by-Mr-Ng How-Yue-Permanent-Secretary-for-Ministry-of-Law-at-INSOL-G36-Breakfast-Session-INSOL-Singapore-Conference-2019.md

 23. However, <u>two issues were left open</u> for the Government’s consideration:

     a.
 Whether a reciprocity requirement should be included.
 In other words, whether Singapore would only apply the Model Law vis-a-vis another jurisdiction which had also accepted the Model Law; and

     b.
 The scope of application of Model Law e.g. whether it should extend to personal insolvency.

 24. In <u>May 2014</u>, after a process of public consultation, the Government issued its response to the Committee’s report, and in particular accepted the recommendation to adopt the Model Law.

 25. On the issue of <u>reciprocity</u> – a policy decision was made not to impose a requirement for reciprocity.
-This stemmed from a conscious effort to keep Singapore <strong>open and was consistent with our support</strong> for a universalist approach to insolvency and restructuring.</li>
+This stemmed from a conscious effort to keep Singapore <strong>open and was consistent with our support</strong> for a universalist approach to insolvency and restructuring.

     a.
-Only a small number of countries have imposed a reciprocity requirement, while Singapore has historically enjoyed the benefits of other countries’ enactment of the Model Law, e.g. the US’ Chapter 15, and the UK’s Cross-Border Insolvency Regulations, neither of which imposed reciprocity. b.At the same time, and for similar reasons, we abolished the ring fence which previously existed, which required liquidators of registered foreign companies to pay off debts incurred in Singapore before transferring to foreign liquidation, and replaced it with a limited exclusion, which I will explain shortly.
+Only a small number of countries have imposed a reciprocity requirement, while Singapore has historically enjoyed the benefits of other countries’ enactment of the Model Law, e.g. the US’ Chapter 15, and the UK’s Cross-Border Insolvency Regulations, neither of which imposed reciprocity.

+    b.At the same time, and for similar reasons, we abolished the ring fence which previously existed, which required liquidators of registered foreign companies to pay off debts incurred in Singapore before transferring to foreign liquidation, and replaced it with a limited exclusion, which I will explain shortly.